ihmeuw/pseudopeople/docs/source/noise/index.rst

 In order to have a realistic challenge with entity resolution, it is essential to add noise to the simulated data.
 "Noise" refers to various types of errors introduced into the data and may also be called "corruption" or "distortion."
-By default, Pseudopeople applies noise to the simulated datasets using some reasonable settings.
+By default, pseudopeople applies noise to the simulated datasets using some reasonable settings.
 If desired, the user can change the noise settings through the configuration system---see the :ref:`Configuration section <configuration_main>` for details.